Undistraction/cssapi/README.md

 ![Rhythm](/docs/images/rhythm-example.png)

-You don't have to use either rhythm units or the `baseline` helper, but they will give you site-wide consistency of spacing and a single place to change this spacing.
+You don't have to use either rhythm units or the `baseline` helper, but they will give you site-wide consistency of spacing and a single place to change that spacing.
 This technique is especially powerful when you need to change spacing at different breakpoints.

-### Tokens

-CSSAPI makes heavy use of the idea of tokens.
-A token consists of a camel-cased name followed by a colon and another camel-cased key.
-A token is a way for you to say 'replace this token with a value from my configuration.

-For example, `fontSize: scale:huge` would be replaced by the value with a key of `huge` inside the `scale` map defined in your config, or `color:danger` would be replaced by the the value with a key of `danger` inside the `color` map defined in your config.

-You can use tokens within maps to refer to values within the same, or different maps.
+By using the `scope` helper in tandem with scoped data values you can set a value to a rhythm unit and CSSAPI will render the necessary media queries to ensure that this is resolved to the correct value for the given breakpoint.
+For example it is common to increase font-size and spacing when moving above a smaller screen-size due to the increased real-estate and probably increased viewing distance.
+Using scopes you can tell CSSAPI that by default a rhythm unit is worth `1.5rem`, but above a breakpoint of 1000px, it is worth `2rem`.
+Similarly you can specify different values for your type-scale.
+Normally this would require you to write lots of media queries changing values thoughout your application.
+With CSSAPI you can set these values once and have the queries generated for you.

 ### Validation

 Throughout this library, validation is used where possible to generate useful errors if you supply invalid or incorrect values and any errors should include useful messages to help you understand what's gone wrong.
 If you receive unhelpful errors, please open an issue so I can make sure they are more useful.

+### An Example

+Here is an example to help you get a feel for the library along with an explanation of what is happening.
+Full docs follow the example.

-### Configuration
+#### Configuration

 The first thing you need to do is create the `api` function and export it for use throughout your application. `cssapi` exports a default function, and calling it will return your `api` function.